-To complete SBA Form 413 quickly and easily, have your personal and company financial information organized and available.
-You should consider having your financial expert or accountant assist in the completion of this document.
+To simplify the process of completing the SBA Form 413, have your personal and company financial information organized and available.
+We’ll walk you through each step, from choosing a loan type to signing the form.
+Consider having your financial expert or accountant assist in the completion to help ensure accuracy.

 - The proprietor of the business